iReniarku/swgoh-raid-analysis/README.md

 **Recommended:**
 1. Go to your forked repository on GitHub

 2. Click the **"Sync fork"** button (usually above the file list or in the "Contribute" dropdown)
-3. Confirm to update your fork with the latest changes from the original repository
+3. In the dialog, click the **"Update branch"** button to sync your fork with the latest changes from the original repository.

+**Warning:** Never click **"Discard Commits"** when syncing your fork!
+This will permanently delete your own raid results and data.
+Always use the **"Update branch"** option to keep your changes.